charlesportwoodii/libsodium-uwp/docs/PasswordHash.md

 ## Algorithm Selection

 The algorithm can be selected using the constants provided by `PasswordHash`.
+By default passwords will be hashed using `Password.Argon2id`.

 ```C#
 PasswordHash.Argon2i // Argon2i